filipeom/blogger/README.md

 # filipeom

-Attempt to www.filipeom.dev in OCaml.
+Attempt to write www.filipeom.dev in OCaml.

 ## Alternatives